What Is a Minimum Viable Product (MVP)?

 1. To Learn

 The number-one purpose of launching a minimum viable product is to learn.
-Whether you want to learn about your market, learn about your audience, or learn if your target customers will even want your product or service, an MVP is a tangible way to gather knowledge.
+Whether you want to learn about your audience or learn if your target customers will even want your product or service, an MVP is a tangible way to gather knowledge.

 “A minimum viable product is a version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.” — Eric Ries

-According to Eric Ries, creating an MVP jump-starts the build-measure-learn feedback loop, which is at the heart of the lean startup methodology.
-Creating an MPV gives you the ability to get your product or service ideas into the hands of actual customers, gather feedback, observe them using it, and ultimately learn more.
+According to Eric Ries, creating an MVP jump-starts the build-measure-learn feedback loop, which is at the heart of the lean startup approach.
+Creating an MPV gives you the ability to get your product ideas into the hands of actual customers, gather feedback, observe them using it, and ultimately learn more.

 2. To Minimize Costs

-Many businesses launch minimum viable products to help minimize the costs of launching a new product or service.
-This is particularly appealing for startups and early-stage companies that do not have the resources to launch a full-scale product.
+Many businesses launch minimum viable products to help minimize the costs of launching a product or service.
+This is particularly appealing for a startup or early-stage company that does not have the resources to launch a full-scale product.

 Developing a “final” or “complete” product or service might take years and can be extremely costly.
-Building an MVP minimizes the time and resources that it would take to validate an idea without having to invest in developing a final or completed product.
+Building an MVP minimizes the time and resources that it would take to validate a business model without having to invest in developing a final or completed product.

-By creating an MVP, new and young companies can validate and test their ideas even with a minimal budget, allowing them to gain traction, begin to scale, spread out their costs over time, and raise capital to fund further growth.
+By creating an MVP, new and young companies can test business hypotheses even with a minimal budget, allowing them to gain traction, begin to scale, spread out their costs over time, and raise capital to fund further growth.

 3. To Release a Product Quickly

 Another reason many companies launch a minimum viable product is to release a product to the market quickly.
-It takes far less time to create a product or service with limited functionality than it does a final product.
-Building an MVP speeds up the launch of a new product or service significantly, allowing you to validate your ideas, collect feedback, and begin building a customer base.
+It takes far less time to create a product or service with limited functionality than it does a final one.
+Building an MVP speeds up the launch of a product or service significantly, allowing you to validate your business ideas, collect feedback, and begin building a customer base.

 Benefits of an MVP

-If you haven’t figured it out by now, there are several benefits to building a minimum viable product.
-In addition to learning, minimizing costs, and releasing your product or service quickly, building an MVP allows you to validate your idea, find the right audience, and balance product development with your customers’ wants and needs.
+If you haven't figured it out by now, there are several benefits to building a minimum viable product.
+In addition to learning, minimizing costs, and releasing your product or service quickly, building an MVP allows a company to find the right audience, and balance product development with customer needs.

 Validate Your Idea